-The inspection sought to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with any areas for improvement identified during and since the last care inspection and sought to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-Evidence of good practice was found in relation to the culture and ethos of the home, communication between the residents and the staff, care records and the management of accidents and incidents.
+Evidence of good practice was found in relation to staff training, the culture and ethos of the home, communication between the residents and the staff and care records.